Appointment of the Chair and Associate Dean, Education

 We invite applications from ambitious candidates with a proven track record of strategic leadership to drive innovation and continuous improvement in Education.
 You will be an excellent, internationally-recognised scholar (research and teaching, or teaching specialist pathway) with a profile commensurate with a Chair appointment (in any area of Management aligned with the School’s research centre/clusters and thematic areas research centre/clusters and thematic areas.)

-You will be required to support the Dean to lead, manage and develop the School to ensure it achieves the highest possible standards of excellence in all its activities.
+You will also be required to support the Dean to lead, manage and develop the School to ensure it achieves the highest possible standards of excellence in all its activities.
 You will be supported by the Faculty Vice President, and by colleagues from within the School, Faculty, and Professional Services.

 About the University of Sheffield

 The University of Sheffield is a leading global university renowned for the excellence, impact and distinctiveness of its research-led learning and teaching across a wide range of disciplines.
-We continue to be recognised for our outstanding teaching and research and are ranked 75th in the word in the QS World University Rankings.

 We are home to 29,000 of the brightest students and over 8,000 staff from more than 140 countries around the world.
 We want Sheffield to be an international centre of excellence for centuries to come, so we recruit ambitious, creative people from across the globe and we nurture their talent.
-We are the only university to feature in The Sunday Times 100 Best Not-For-Profit Organisations to Work For 2018.

 Sheffield has six Nobel Prize winners among former staff and students and our alumni go on to hold positions of great responsibility and influence all over the world, making significant contributions in their chosen fields.